boto/boto3-legacy/docs/source/design/architecture.rst

 other ``Resources`` or ``Collections`` for easy access & looks more like traditional objects.

-See the :ref:`topics_resources_collections` documentation for more information on how to extend/override behavior, or the service tutorials for examples on usage of a given ``Resource/Collection``.
+See the :ref:`resources_collections` documentation for more information on how to extend/override behavior, or the service tutorials for examples on usage of a given ``Resource/Collection``.